-- Zero Heroes- Any student who had zero infractions all school year will receive special recognition. - School sponsored activity nights and other activities will be available for students who have demonstrated positive behavior.
+- School sponsored activity nights and other activities will be available for students who have demonstrated positive behavior.
 Students must have been in attendance at school on the afternoon on the day of the event in order to participate. - End of the Year Trips (Special trips require special considerations for safety, including student ability to positively demonstrate personal responsibility and to follow directions.
 Behavior demerits help students, teachers, and parents track and try to manage behavior.
-Any student who has earned 2 or more major infractions may be ineligible to go on the end-of-the-year trip.)
+Any student who has earned 2 or more major infractions may be ineligible to go on the end-of-the-year trip.) - Various spontaneous and earned rewards